psychbruce/ChineseNames/README.md

     -   2\~4

-        -   A Chinese given name can be any Chinese character or any combination of two characters (rarely of three characters, like the author's name).

         -   A Chinese surname usually consists of one character (i.e., single surname, 单姓) and sometimes consists of two characters (i.e., compound surname, 复姓).

+        -   A Chinese given name can be any single character or any combination of two characters (rarely of three characters, like the author's given name "Han-Wu-Shuang").

 -   **SNU: surname uniqueness**